Shivam0400/calculator_/README.md

 # calculator_
-This is a simle calculator created by me ..
+This is a simple calculator created by me .. using html, css and javascript...